Keshavig/SP/sarchi/README.md

 # Sarchi

-![Sarchi Image](./img/img.png?raw=true "Sarchi Image")

-A simple manual neofetch-like program
+![Sarchi Image](./img/img.png?raw=true "Sarchi Image") A simple manual neofetch-like program.
+Only Works in linux.
+I use arch so it works in arch but since it should work in all linux distros

 # Configuration
 - Configure the program by changing `sarchi.hpp` or by just changing the source file (`sarchi.cpp`)